raquo/scala-dom-builder/README.md

                                                           // Uses string-to-textnode implicit conversion that you need to import

   private val incButton: SimpleElement = button(    // Create a node to represent the "increment" button
-    events.onClick := increment _,                  // Add event listener to the button node
-    "[ + ]"                                         // Add a child node (which happens to be a text node) to the button node )
+    onClick := increment _,                         // Add event listener to the button node "[ + ]"                                         // Add a child node (which happens to be a text node) to the button node )

   val element: SimpleElement = div(    // Create a node that will be either mounted as a root node or added as a child to another node.
-    attrs.cls := "CounterClassBlah",   // Add a CSS class name to this node (not used here, just an example) styles.display.inlineBlock,        // Set CSS display property to "inline-block" (just because) h1("Counter"),                     // Create an h1 HTML node and add it as a child incButton,                         // Add the "increment" button as a child node captionNode                        // Add the caption as a child node
+    className := "CounterClassBlah",   // Add a CSS class name to this node (not used here, just an example) display.inlineBlock,               // Set CSS display property to "inline-block" (just because) h1("Counter"),                     // Create an h1 HTML node and add it as a child incButton,                         // Add the "increment" button as a child node captionNode                        // Add the caption as a child node